-On the left of the page, you can browse to the Analyze section of the Collaborate tab.
-This offers the same sharing options as the Submit section and controls who has access to the results of your survey in the Survey123 website.
+On the left of the page, you can browse to the Viewer section of the Collaborate tab.
+This offers the same sharing options as the Submitter section and controls who has access to the results of your survey in the Survey123 website.

 Analysis sharing uses a feature layer view of the survey data that has read-only restrictions.
 The feature layer view can also be used in other view-only applications such as Story Maps.

 The link at the bottom of the Collaborate tab can be shared so others can open your survey.
 The link can be configured to open the survey in a browser or in the field app, or allow the user to choose where it is opened.

 You can use this link in the following ways:

 - Copy and send the link via email or a messaging service.
 You can also copy it to a web page.